-Richard Giarusso is a versatile arts professional who enjoys a rewarding career as an educator, conductor, singer, and scholar.
+Richard Giarusso is a versatile arts professional who enjoys a rewarding career as an educator, administrator, conductor, and singer.

 An award-winning teacher and visionary academic leader, he is Dean of Academic Affairs at the New England Conservatory and was previously Associate Professor and Chair of the Department of Musicology at the Peabody Institute of the Johns Hopkins University.
 Also active as a conductor and singer, he served as music director of the Georgetown Chorale (DC), the Voce Chamber Singers (VA), and the Maryland Choral Society, and he maintains a career as a soloist and ensemble musician throughout the Atlantic corridor.
 Trained at Williams and Harvard, Richard is a life-long learner shaped by the guidance and inspiration of exceptional mentors who modeled the patterns of inquiry and exploration that he seeks to uphold in his life and work.
 Other interests include architecture and interior design, traditional French cookery, woodworking, Anglican spirituality, and the beauties of the natural world.
 He resides in Acton, Massachusetts, with his wife, Allison, three very curious cats, and his seven-year old son, Adrian.